-Separate Local Area Plans (LAPs) are in place, or will be in place, for the following towns: Sallins, Celbridge/Castletown, Leixlip/Collinstown, Monasterevin, Kilcock, Kilcullen, Newbridge, Maynooth, Kildare, Clane and Monasterevin.
+Separate Local Area Plans (LAPs) are in place, or will be in place, for the following towns: Sallins, Celbridge/Castletown, Leixlip/Collinstown, Monasterevin, Kilcock, Kilcullen, Newbridge, Maynooth, Kildare and Clane.
 These LAPs are reviewed and made under Sections 18, 19 and 20 of the Planning and Development Act, and as such do not form part of the CDP.
 However, the CDP does provide the key parameters for these LAPs such the future population and housing targets and sets out the broad strategy for the future economic and social development of these towns.

-Town Development Plans providing for the sustainable development of the towns of Naas and Athy are also in place.
+Town Development Plans providing for the sustainable development of the towns of Naas and Athy are also in place and Local Area Plans will also be prepared for these settlements.